mspiegel/mspiegel.github.com/canon.md

 * "Cilk: An efficient multithreaded runtime system."
 Robert D. Blumofe, Christopher F. Joerg, Bradley C. Kuszmaul, Charles E. Leiserson, Keith H. Randall, and Yuli Zhou. _ACM SIGPLAN Notices_, volume 30, issue 8, August 1995.
 * "NESL: A nested data-parallel language."
 Guy E. Blelloch, _Technical Report CMU-CS-95-170_, September 1995.
 * "Exokernel: an operating system architecture for application-level resource management."
 Dawson R. Engler, M. Frans Kaashoek, and James O'Toole, _Proceedings of the Fifteenth ACM Symposium on Operating System Principles_, December 1995.
-* _Growing artificial societies: social science from the bottom up_ Joshua M. Epstein and Robert Axtell.
-Brookings Institution Press, 1996.
+* _Growing artificial societies: social science from the bottom up_.
+Joshua M. Epstein and Robert Axtell, Brookings Institution Press, 1996.
 * "The cathedral and the bazaar."
 Eric S. Raymond, first presented by the author at the Linux Kongress, May 1997.
 Published as a part of a book with the same title in 1999.
 * "The PageRank Citation Ranking: Bringing Order to the Web".
 Lawrence Page, Sergey Brin, Rajeev Motwani, and Terry Winograd.
 Technical Report.
 Stanford InfoLab.
 1999.